-- I gave the kids challenges like finding all the words they could in the words “Thanksgiving Feast” together (cooperation, tricky, eh?) and played other language arts games like the ones I wrote up here.
+- I gave the kids challenges like finding all the words they could in the words “Thanksgiving Feast” together (cooperation, tricky, eh?) and played other language arts games.

 - I started reading “The Witch of Blackbird Pond” to the three older kids.
 It ties in nicely with learning about Thanksgiving and the puritans right now.

 - I was the highest ranking examiner for Minneapolis for part of the day today and lots of yesterday because of an article I wrote about Melissa and Doug toys being recalled in Canada, which isn’t really being written about elsewhere in the U.S. so far from what I can tell.
 It was cool being up above the big boys, but a shame it was for that reason.